willnorris/webmention/README.md

-# go-webmention #
+# webmention #

-go-webmention is a go library and command line tool for assisting in sending webmentions.
+webmention is a go library and command line tool for assisting in sending webmentions.

 Install the library by running: